-Jack Martin Leith: In 1982 these concepts were revolutionary and remained that way throughout the rest of the 1980s.
+Jack Martin Leith: These concepts were revolutionary in the 1980s.

 By the summer of that year, quite a few of these people in the United States had contacted each other, and everyone was experiencing much excitement about these ideas and their application, and many enquiries began to arrive from all over the world.
 As there was a sizeable number of people in the Washington, DC, area, that city was an early focal point.
 Within a few months, dozens of people who had not previously known each other were suddenly operating in a very close, high energy way.

 Harrison Owen had a centrally-located office in the city, and this became a regular meeting site.
 Harrison sent out a letter (download the letter) that summer to his mailing list asking if others were interested in the idea of OT, and the response was overwhelming.
 The letter was sent on stationery which had the letterhead TWG which had been printed for an organization that never came into existence, but it struck a responsive chord, and most of the enquiries were about how to join the TWG group.
 A newsletter was created and, since no one was interested in creating a network that would have to be managed, TWG was characterized as an energy field that would congeal into gatherings from time to time.
 A monthly sharing session began in Washington, and interest grew in holding a large event in the summer of 1983.